SmartXXI/timeragent/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within TimerAgent, please send an e-mail to Serhii Matrunchyk at serhii@digitalidea.studio.
 All security vulnerabilities will be promptly addressed.

-## License